-Honey Badger was incorporated pursuant to the Business Corporations Act (Ontario) in 1992 and is engaged in the identification and acquisition of silver properties/assets in mining-friendly jurisdictions.
-Led by a highly experienced leadership and technical team, the Company's primary focus is on the acquisition, development, and integration of accretive transactions of silver ounces to build the Company's portfolio of assets.
+Honey Badger was incorporated pursuant to the Business Corporations Act (Ontario) in 1992 and is engaged in the identification and acquisition of silver and other metals properties/assets in mining-friendly jurisdictions.
+Led by a highly experienced leadership and technical team, the Company's primary focus is on the acquisition, development, and integration of accretive transactions of silver ounces to build the Company's portfolio of assets, however, similar to other junior exploration companies, Management is tasked with identifying and evaluating other metals projects should they bring value added to the asset base.

-Honey Badger's mineral properties are currently in the exploration stage.
-Honey Badger's continued operations are dependent upon the ability of the Company to finance: the exploration of its mineral properties, the possible expansion of its portfolio of assets and ongoing corporate costs.
+Honey Badger's mineral properties are currently in the exploration or early development stage.
+Honey Badger's continued operations are dependent upon the ability of the Company to finance: the exploration of its mineral properties, the possible expansion of its portfolio of assets, and ongoing corporate costs.
 The Company has not yet determined whether any of its mineral properties contain mineralization that is economically recoverable.
 In consideration of future acquisitions, the company will conduct detailed due diligence as appropriate to determine the viability of any undertaking.